-Minneslund is a garden of remembrance.
-It is a burial ground for collective use, without burial rights, in which ashes are buried or scattered.
+BRANCE.
+This is a burial ground for collective use, without burial rights, in which ashes are buried or scattered.
 The burial ground is anonymous, so relatives cannot attend the burial or scattering of the ashes.
 Names of those whose ashes have been buried or scattered in the garden are not displayed, but there is a communal area for decoration where cut flowers and candles/lanterns can be placed.
-See page 18.
+See page 17.